“Pregnant and Don’t Want the Baby”: Explore Adoption Options

 If you don’t want your baby because you are worried about finances, please keep in mind that there have been plenty of mothers without solid financial situations who’ve successfully raised children.
 With a little help, you can, too.

-Finances can change, but your decision of placing your child for adoption cannot be changed.
+Finances can change, but your decision to place your child for adoption cannot be changed.
 However, if you choose this path, you can receive financial assistance for your pregnancy expenses.
 Contact our firm to learn more about this adoption benefit.

 2. Can You Provide a Two-Parent Household?